platformio/platformio-core/docs/librarymanager/ldf.rst

     Firstly, ``LDF`` finds "Foo" library, then it parses all sources from "Foo" library and finds ``Foo/foo.cpp`` that depends on ``#include <bar.h>``.
-    Secondly, it will parse all sources from "Bar" library and this operation continues until all dependent libraries will not be parsed.
+    Secondly, it will parse all sources from "Bar" library and this operation continues until all dependencies will not be parsed.

 .. _ldf_compat_mode: